-Many home buyers, especially first time home buyers, contemplate whether to purchase a condo or home.
+Many homebuyers, especially first-time home buyers, contemplate whether to purchase a condo or home.
 Both condos and homes have their own advantages as well as disadvantages.
-One of the main reasons first time home buyers gravitate towards a condo versus home purchase is due to budget.
-Many home buyers automatically assume that just because condominium units are generally lower priced than homes, their monthly housing payments is automatically lower.
+One of the main reasons first-time homebuyers gravitate towards a condo versus home purchase is due to budget.
+Many home buyers automatically assume that just because condominium units are generally lower priced than homes, their monthly housing payments are automatically lower.
 That is absolutely the case.

 Case Scenario Where A Lower Price Condo’s Housing Payment Is More Than A Higher Priced Single Family Home Payment

-Let’s take a real case scenario where one of my borrowers who got approved for a FHA loan wanted to purchase a condo.
-She was looking for a FHA approved condo for the longest time but had a very difficult time looking for a condo unit that was FHA approved.
-She could not qualify for a conventional loan due to a prior bankruptcy so FHA was the only route to take.
-My borrower is in her 40’s and I asked her why she was so set in purchasing a condo.
+Let’s take a real case scenario where one of my borrowers who got approved for an FHA loan wanted to purchase a condo.
+She was looking for a HUD-approved condo for the longest time.
+Had a very difficult time looking for a condo unit that was HUD-approved.
+She could not qualify for a conventional loan due to a prior bankruptcy.
+FHA was the only route to take.
+My borrower is in her 40’s and I asked her why she was so set on purchasing a condo.
 She told me that her budget was $150,000.
 I gave her an analysis of what her monthly condo payment would be.
-If she put 3.5% down payment for a $150,000 purchase priced condo, her loan amount would be $144,750.
+If she put a 3.5% down payment for a $150,000 purchase priced condo, her loan amount would be $144,750.

-Compare Homeowners Association Fees On Condominium Complex
+Condo Versus Home Purchase: Compare Homeowners Association Fees On Condominium Complex

-For those with hectic lives and those who travel alot, a condo versus home puchase offers more advantages.
-Nothing is free in this world and all of these ammenities come with a price tag:
+For those with hectic lives and those who travel a lot, a condo versus home purchase offers more advantages.
+Nothing is free in this world and all of these amenities come with a price tag: